 Protection against harmful germs:

 Identifying hazards outside the home:

 The importance of parental self-care:

 Health Tools help you make wise health decisions or take action to improve your health.

-Healthy Habits for Preventing Infection and Illness Back to top
+Healthy Habits for Preventing Infection and Illness

 The immune systems of babies and young children up to 24 months of age are still developing.
 This makes them especially prone to getting sick after being exposed to viruses and bacteria.
 Exposure to common pathogens can occur from person-to-person contact and from improperly prepared food.
 Good hygiene practices can help you protect your child from exposure to these germs.

 You can prevent most cases of food poisoning by being careful when you prepare and store food.
 Wash your hands and working surfaces while preparing food, cook foods to safe temperatures, and refrigerate foods promptly.
 Be especially careful when cooking or heating perishable foods, such as eggs, meats, poultry, fish, shellfish, milk, and milk products.